FFrankyy/FINDER/README.md

 Actually, you can go into the `run` file, and click `Reproducible Run` to obtain all the synthetic and real results in the paper.

 ## Expected output
-The experimental results are saved in the `results` folder.
+The experimental results are saved in the `results` folder, each model corresponds to one model, and the synthetic and real results are separated into two different subfolders for the sake of clearity.

 ## Expected run time
  It took about 17 hours to obtain all results, including 'FINDER_CN', 'FINDER_CN_cost', 'FINDER_ND' and 'FINDER_ND_cost' four models, on both synthetic data and real data, containing both node uniform weights, degree-based weights and random weights.